yacineMahdid/deep-learning-model-explained/fractal_net/README.md

 ```
 - The doubler is the 1x1 convolution that we add in very specific case.
 - max_depth is the formula 2^(C-1) that tells us the max depth in a block, it depends on C which is the number of columns.
 - count is an array where the index represent the depth in the fractal block.
-This will be used to count the number of convolution block we have per depth (in turn useful for the join operation)
+This will be used to count the number of convolution block we have per depth or rows (in turn useful for the join operation)

 for drop out we are simply doing it if it's FD block:
 ```python